What Is The Molar Mass Of H2so4

 Advanced Considerations

 For highly accurate work, isotopic abundances should be considered when calculating molar mass.
 Elements are composed of different isotopes, each with a slightly different mass.
-The standard atomic masses reported on the periodic table are weighted averages based on the natural abundance of each isotope.
+Plus, the standard atomic masses reported on the periodic table are weighted averages based on the natural abundance of each isotope.
 For most applications, using these average atomic masses is sufficient.
-However, in specialized fields like isotope geochemistry or high-precision mass spectrometry, accounting for isotopic variations may be necessary.
+Still, in specialized fields like isotope geochemistry or high-precision mass spectrometry, accounting for isotopic variations may be necessary.

 Frequently Asked Questions (FAQ)